scmacdon/AWSTracker/TagWorkflow/Readme.md

 + **lambda-support** - Used to invoke Lamdba functions.

-This tutorial uses the DynamoDB and Amazon SNS services.
+This tutorial uses the Amazon Rekognition and Amazon S3 services.
 The **lambda-support** role has to have policies that enable it to invoke these services from a Lambda function.

 #### To create an IAM role